Affinity Scam

 Who are affinity fraudsters?

-When was the highest sentence punishment given for an affinity scam?
+When was the most severe penalty imposed for an affinity scam?

 Top losses Madoff Investment Scandal